m0rse-dab/StockScreen/README.md

 ## OBS/Streamlabs-Friendly CSS Presets 🎨

-To use these presets, simply apply the following CSS to your OBS/Streamlabs Browser Source settings:
+To use these presets, simply apply the following CSS to your OBS/Streamlabs Browser Source settings or just edit your main styles.css file:

 ### 1. **Transparent Background with White Text**
 ```css